 Give your new credential a name that will be easy for you to identify.
 For example “Team Slack - Development”.
 On the next screen click the authorize button, and you’ll be taken to the Slack application authorization flow.
-Follow the prompts to authorize your Modern Logic instance to send messages via Slack - once your done, save this new credential.
+Follow the prompts to authorize your Sliderule instance to send messages via Slack - once your done, save this new credential.

 From inside a Workflow in Edit mode, drag out a Notification block.
 If the execution flow of your workflow reaches this block, a notification will be sent, so position the block accordingly (usually in a breakout path)

 Once the Notification block is positioned on the Graph, click Save, and then select your new block.
 Choose a notification type (we’ll use Slack in this example), and then pick your Credential from the Slack Account drop down.